rodrigorras/devops-ansible-aws/README.txt

 Chris and Jorge, Thanks for the Patiente,

-*My script also works for multiple Instances of Web Servers pointing to the same database *I lost some precious hours yesterday troubleshooting the Add_host feature, which seems to be broken.
-I finally decided to go with Dynamic Hosts (which is awesome!)
+*My script also works for multiple Instances of Web Servers pointing to the same database *I finally decided to go with Dynamic Hosts (which is awesome!)

 This provisioning is a provision of  AWS + ANSIBLE, VANHACKs Challenge: